 You cannot help but be impressed when you meet someone who is able to speak several languages.
 It is already impressive when a person can speak two or three languages, but when an individual can speak four or more, then it is something amazing.
+And in today’s post, we’re looking at the most accomplished polyglots of our time!

 You may hear the terms multilingual and polyglots used when talking about people who speak several languages.
 On the surface, it seems like the two terms are the same, since they mean that an individual can speak two or more languages.
 However, when you analyze each one, you’ll learn that a multilingual person speaks two or more languages because he or she had bilingual education.
 It could be because the person stayed overseas for a long time and acquired the language or had to learn the language as a requirement for an international job.